Who makes All 4 available to me?

 What technical stuff do I need to know about?

-We will try to provide our Digital Products and Services so that they are available to you at all times.
-However, we do not provide any guarantees about their availability or that we will be able to resolve quickly any technical problems that arise.
+We will try to ensure All 4 is available to you at all times.
+However, we do not provide any guarantees about its availability or that we will be able to resolve quickly any technical problems that arise.

-Whilst we seek to make our Digital Products and Services available as widely as possible, some features and functionality may not work on all devices.
+Whilst we seek to make All 4 available as widely as possible, some features and functionality may not work on all devices.

-Please note that matters relating to the internet generally, such as broadband availability, connections and speed and other matters outside of our control may affect the quality and availability of our Digital Products and Services and your ability to participate in some Channel 4 activities.
+Please note that matters relating to the internet generally, such as broadband availability, connections and speed and other matters outside of our control may affect the quality and availability of All 4, its features and functionality and your ability to participate in some Channel 4 activities.
 We take no responsibility for these sorts of matters.